Rankings and Recognition

 Washington Monthly

-Ursinus has been named one of the top 20 schools in Washington Monthly’s 2022 rankings of liberal arts colleges in Pennsylvania.
-Additionally, Ursinus was ranked 6th in the state in the “Bachelor’s to Ph.D.” category and 7th in the “Research” category.
-Since 2005, the Washington Monthly has ranked colleges based on what they do for the country.
+Ursinus has been named one of the top 20 schools in Washington Monthly’s 2023 rankings of liberal arts colleges in Pennsylvania.
+Additionally, Ursinus was ranked 10th in the “Bachelor’s to Ph.D.” and “Research” categories among the state’s liberal arts colleges.
+Since 2005, Washington Monthly has ranked colleges based on what they do for the country.
 Liberal arts colleges are ranked based on their contribution to the public good in three broad categories: social mobility (recruiting and graduating low-income students), research (producing cutting-edge scholarship and Ph.D.s), and promoting public service (encouraging students to give something back to their country).
+Details on methodology can be found here.

 Fiske Guide to Colleges